PaycheckCalculatorOnline logo

 Flexible Spending Account (FSA) — 2026 Limits

-Dependent Care FSA: A separate account for child or dependent care expenses (day care, after-school care, elder care).
+**Dependent Care FSA:** A separate account for child or dependent care expenses — day care, after-school programs, elder care.
 The limit is $5,000 per household ($2,500 if married filing separately).
-Dependent Care FSA contributions reduce both federal income taxes AND FICA taxes — one of the few deductions that reduces SS/Medicare withholding.
+This is one of the few pre-tax deductions that reduces both federal income taxes AND FICA taxes, since Dependent Care FSA contributions are excluded from Social Security and Medicare wage bases under the Section 129 rules.

 Health Insurance Premiums (Section 125 / POP Plans)

 If your employer offers health, dental, or vision insurance through a Section 125 "Premium Only Plan" (POP), your payroll deductions for those premiums are pre-tax.
-This means your medical insurance costs reduce both your income taxes AND your FICA taxes.
+Crucially, this means your medical insurance costs reduce both income taxes AND FICA taxes — making employer health insurance one of the most tax-efficient benefits available.

 Frequently Asked Questions